frodsan/hmote/README.md

 Auto-escaping
 -------------

-By default, HMote escapes HTML special characters to prevent [XSS][xss] attacks.
+By default, hmote escapes HTML special characters to prevent [XSS][xss] attacks.
 You can start the expression with an exclamation mark to disable escaping for that expression: